inlife/nexrender/README.md

 Now, what if you want to start rendering on a remote machine, to reduce load while you are working on your local machine.
 Or maybe you need to render so many videos at once, that you will require a whole fleet of nodes running on some cloud cluster.

-With nexrender you can quite quickly and easily spin up your own rendering cluster.
+With nexrender, you can quite quickly and easily spin up your own rendering cluster.

 ## Using binaries